ruuvi/ruuvitag_fw/README.md

 More details on signing and keys are explained on DFU package creation section.

 ### BSP
-BSP folder contains "Board Service Packages" which provide abstraction and portability between different boards.
+BSP folder contains "Board Support Packages" which provide abstraction and portability between different boards.
 If you're interested in creating a custom board, create a custom board header file such as "ruuvitag\_b3.h" and add your board header file to "custom\_boards.h".

 ### Builds
 Builds are in the Github [project releases](https://github.com/ruuvi/ruuvitag_fw/releases).
 The released packages are generally tested, but you should rely on [RuuviLab](https://lab.ruuvi.com/dfu/) if you're end-user rather